 Eco-friendly packaging is biodegradable and can be:

-Some packaging can be reused in its original form, while others will decompose in an environmentally-friendly way or recycled.
+Some packaging can be reused in its original form, while others will decompose in an environmentally-friendly way or be recycled.

 Many retailers are also using packaging made of 100% recycled materials or materials that are easier on the environment, like soy-based ink.

 PCW cardboard paper is one of the more popular options for packaging.
 Some non-conventional, eco-friendly materials include:

 - The bio-compostable film, which uses eggshells.
 This film is 700% more flexible than other bioplastic materials and completely sustainable.